Composing Recurrent Spiking Neural Networks using Locally-Recurrent Motifs and Risk-Mitigating Architectural Optimization: Introduction

-Most existing works in RSNNs adopt recurrent layers or reservoirs with randomly generated connections.
-The Liquid State Machine (LSM)~\cite{maass2002real} is one of the most widely adopted RSNN architectures with one or multiple recurrent reservoirs and an output readout layer wired up using feedforward synapses~\cite{zhang2015digital, wang2016d, srinivasan2018spilinc}.
-However, there lack principled approaches for setting up the recurrent connections in a reservoir for which ad-hoc randomly generated wiring patterns are adopted, e.g. a synapse between two neurons is established probabilistically based on a preset connectivity probability. \cite{bellec2018long} proposed an architecture called long short-term memory SNNs (LSNNs).
-The recurrent layer contains a regular spiking portion with both inhibitory and excitatory spiking neurons and an adaptive neural population. \cite{zhang2019spike} proposed to train deep RSNNs by a spike-train level backpropagation (BP) method. \cite{maes2020learning} demonstrated a new reservoir with multiple groups of excitatory neurons and a central group of inhibitory neurons.
-Furthermore, \cite{zhang2020skip} presented a recurrent structure named ScSr-SNNs in which recurrence is simply formed by a self-recurrent connection to each neuron.
+Most existing works on RSNNs adopt recurrent layers or reservoirs with randomly generated connections.
+The Liquid State Machine (LSM)~\citep{maass2002real} is one of the most widely adopted RSNN architectures with one or multiple recurrent reservoirs and an output readout layer wired up using feedforward synapses~\citep{zhang2015digital, wang2016d, srinivasan2018spilinc}.
+However, there is a lack of principled approaches for setting up the recurrent connections in reservoirs.
+Instead, ad-hoc randomly generated wiring patterns are often adopted. \citet{bellec2018long} proposed an architecture called long short-term memory SNNs (LSNNs).
+The recurrent layer contains a regular spiking portion with both inhibitory and excitatory spiking neurons and an adaptive neural population. \citet{zhang2019spike} proposed to train deep RSNNs by a spike-train level backpropagation (BP) method. \citet{maes2020learning} demonstrated a new reservoir with multiple groups of excitatory neurons and a central group of inhibitory neurons.
+Furthermore, \citet{zhang2020skip} presented a recurrent structure named ScSr-SNNs in which recurrence is simply formed by a self-recurrent connection to each neuron.
 However, the recurrent connections in all of these works are either randomly generated with certain probabilities or simply constructed by self-recurrent connections.
-Randomly generated connections without any optimization may hinder learning performance and simple recurrent connections may not fully exploit the power of RSNNs.
+Randomly generated or simple recurrent connections may not effectively optimize RSNNs' performance.
+Recently, \citet{pan2023emergence} introduced a multi-objective Evolutionary Liquid State Machine (ELSM) inspired by neuroevolution process. \citet{chakraborty2023heterogeneous} proposed Heterogeneous recurrent spiking neural network (HRSNN), in which recurrent layers are composed of heterogeneous neurons with different dynamics. \citet{chen2023intralayer} introduced an intralayer-connected SNN and a hybrid training method combining probabilistic spike-timing dependent plasticity (STDP) with BP.
+But their performance still has significant gaps.
 Systemic RSNN architecture design and optimization remain as an open problem.